prem-muthedath/timer/README.md

 These concerns led me to a different design with a new set of small objects, each doing just 1 thing.
 After much struggle, I found my object names from Beck's own description of his timer framework!

-Just for fun, I have also designed a reporting model that can (a) output method timings in different formats (text, xml, etc.), (b) ordered by collection sizes OR method names.
+Just for fun, I have also designed a reporting model that allows you to:
+  (a) output method timings in different formats (text, xml, etc.);
+  (b) order the output by collection sizes OR method names;

-Also, you can view the output in plain view (i.e., simple multi-line text) or in Java Swing grid layout.
+  (c) render output in plain view (i.e., simple multi-line text) or in Java Swing grid layout.

 NOTE: You can select your output view and format by editing timer.AllTtests.java.